dseemakurty/dseemakurty.github.io/_posts/2023-12-25-post-financialOS.md

+---
-# My Personal Finance System: A Reference Guide
+title: "My Personal Finance System: A Reference Guide"
+date: 2023-12-25
+categories:
+  - finance
+---

 In the latter half of 2023, I revamped my financial management system to operate more efficiently and autonomously.
 This guide outlines the tools and strategies I used to streamline my finances.